svaarala/duktape/doc/debugger.rst

      the debug connection.

   2. ACKED indicates how many bytes the debug target has confirmed to have consumed.
+SENT - ACKED is the number of bytes potentially in the target input buffer.

-* The debug client then knows that the target can buffer up to MAXBUF - (SENT - ACKED) bytes, so that it's free to send that amount.
+* The debug client then knows that the target can buffer at least MAXBUF - (SENT - ACKED) bytes, so that it's free to send that amount.

 * When the debug target receives data chunks from the debug client, it: